bahamas10/basher/README.md

 How It Works
 ------------

-`basher` is a single bash script, that is responsible for running other scripts called plugins, found in `/var/basher` in the example above.
+`basher` is a single bash script that is responsible for running other scripts, called plugins, found in `/var/basher` in the example above.

 ### Plugins